Teenage brain development: the basics

 - Ensure your child has a comfortable, quiet sleep environment.

-- Encourage ‘winding down’ before bed – away from TVs, mobiles and computers.
+- Encourage ‘winding down’ before bed, away from screens including phones.

 - Reinforce a regular sleeping routine.
 Your child should aim to go to bed and wake up at regular times each day.